meirka/docs.memseer.com/docs/use_cases.md

 You have gasoline lawn mower, like everything else it needs attention.
 For example: air filter needs to be cleaned every 25 hours of use.
 Oil change should be done every 50 hours of work or every 25 under heavy loads.
 Check grass bag every 100 hours of use and don’t forget to replace spark plug every 150 hours.
 In addition flywheel break pad, valve clearance and pinion gears should be check, adjusted and/or greased every 100 hours.
-Kinda long list to remember, but we can use memseer to keep track of each and every point.
+Kinda long list to remember, but we can use Memseer to keep track of each and every point.

 Let’s add new item, give it a name “my lawn mower”, click “work units” and select “hours” from the dropdown.
 Let’s select “origination date” to manufacturing date, it can be approximated to a year if you don’t remember when it was purchased.
 Now it is time to set actions, click “+” under actions and populate fields